 Samuel Barber: It has become that time of evening when people sit on their porches, rocking gently and talking gently…

 SL: Among the many people in the film are conductors Marin Alsop and Leonard Slatkin, biographer Barbara Heyman and Barber’s longtime companion, composer Gian Carlo Menotti.
 Moon took the title “Absolute Beauty” from a comment made by Leonard Bernstein.

 PM: Barber always reminded him of Plato, and Plato represents this belief in the absolutes, as Bernstein says, a faith in the concept that there is an absolute beauty and an absolute rightness of things.
-It's not throwing out what came before; it's not asking what’s in fashion, and it's not beginning with the principal that one must experiment.
+It's not throwing out what came before; it's not asking what’s in fashion.
 It's incorporating all things.